NikolajCS/Network-Security-Groups/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+This is a tutorial where I will be observing and inspecting network traffic between Azure Virtual Machines as well as experiemnt with Network Security Groups.
+In the tutorial I will be filtering different network protocols such as ICMP, SSH, DHCP, DNS and RDP and I will be observing the traffic.
+I will go over how to setup a basic firewall to block ICMP traffic and use a couple of network command-line utilities/tools

 <h2>Environments and Technologies Used</h2>